CSKiir/Sirp_et_al_2022/README.md

-This code is associated with the paper from Sirp at al. (2022), "Expression of alternative Transcription factor 4 mRNAs and protein isoforms in the developing and adult rodent and human tissues".
+This is an example code for analyzing TCF4 levels using short-read RNA-seq splice-junction data from Sirp at al. (2022), "Expression of alternative Transcription factor 4 mRNAs and protein isoforms in the developing and adult rodent and human tissues".